 Alongside his work for TSPA, Laurence is a composer and lyricist working in musical theatre and film.
 He wrote the off-Broadway musical Tomorrow Morning which played New York in 2011 and has now been seen on four continents in five languages, inlcuding runs in Tokyo, Chicago, Melbourne, Seoul and London.
 In 2018 he wrote the music for the British film Last Laugh written by John Godber.

-His work has been seen in the UK and around the world and includes the musicals Danny Hero, Through the Door and The Lost Christmas.
+His work has been seen in the UK and around the world and includes the musicals Through the Door (West End 2009) and The Lost Christmas (London 2011).
 He wrote songs for Creatives (by Trainspotting author Irvine Welsh) which ran in Chicago and in Edinburgh in 2017.
 His musical GROWL! with Tim Knapman premiered with the National Youth Music Theatre in 2019 and their other musicals together are Midnight (Union Theatre London & Seoul Korea) and Danny Hero (Core Theatre Corby 2017).

 As a musical director, Laurence worked on over thirty stage productions and has taught at all of London's leading musical theatre colleges, including Arts Ed, Mountview, Guildhall, Royal Academy of Music, LSMT and the MTA.

 Laurence is married to TSPA Principal, Claire, and together they are founders and directors of the London College of Performing Arts.
 They have two daughters.
 Visit Laurence's official website here.

 Janna joined the TSPA team in 2015 and has become an integral part of the day to day running of the organsation.